SerendipitySynapses/Deep-learning-certificates/README.md

 # Deep-learning-certificates
-This is my cerificates from course Deep Learning Specialization, Coursera
+This is my cerificates from "Deep Learning Specialization", Coursera